josevicenteayala/RestAPITasks/events/README.md

 ## Modules

-1. **event-service-api**: Contains the EventService interface with methods for creating, updating, deleting, and retrieving events.
+1. **eventEntity-service-api**: Contains the EventService interface with methods for creating, updating, deleting, and retrieving events.

-2. **event-service-dto**: Contains the Event class with fields such as id, title, place, speaker, eventType, and dateTime.
+2. **eventEntity-service-dto**: Contains the Event class with fields such as id, title, place, speaker, eventType, and dateTime.

-3. **event-service-impl**: Implements the EventService interface with in-memory storage for managing events.
+3. **eventEntity-service-impl**: Implements the EventService interface with in-memory storage for managing events.

-4. **event-service-rest**: Provides a RESTful API interface using Spring MVC for the EventService.
+4. **eventEntity-service-rest**: Provides a RESTful API interface using Spring MVC for the EventService.
 It includes a Swagger UI for documentation.

 ## Prerequisites